 One of the lady ferns, Japanese Painted Ferns (Athyrium niponicum) have some of the most beautiful colorings of any shade plant, let alone among the ferns.
 The silvery, gray frosted fronds and burgundy stems of Athyrium niponicum var Pictum have kept it a gardener's favorite for years.
 More recent hybrids and cultivars play up the coloring even further, although sometimes at a hefty price.

-- Polystichum makinoi - Makinoi's Holly Fern (USDA Zones 5 - 9, 2' x 2', Glossy Green fronds with dark vein)
+- Polystichum makinoi, Makinoi's Holly Fern (USDA zones 6 through 8, 20-30" tall, glossy green fronds with dark vein)

 Color Every Which Way

-Another great feature of Heuchera is that is remain evergreen throughout winter.
-Of course sometimes... it's buried under snow and you don't notice it, but it's there.
+Another great feature of Heuchera is that it remains evergreen throughout winter.
+Of course, sometimes it's buried under snow and you don't notice it, but it's there.

-Heuchera are relatively pest free and grow well in both full sun and partial shade, but they'll more moister when grown in sun.
-They have a habit of heaving with frost and thaws, so keep an eye on your plants in winter, if you don't get a snow covering.
-A layer of mulch after the ground freezes will help.
+Heuchera is relatively pest free and grows well in both full sun and partial shade, but they'll need more water when grown in sun.
+They have a habit of heaving with frost and thaws, so keep an eye on your plants in winter, if you don't get snow covering.
+A layer of mulch before the ground freezes will help.

 Height and Drama

-The Plant shown here is Cimicifuga spp.
-(USDA Zones 4- 8, 3' x 6', White Blooms: July - August).
+The plant shown here is Cimicifuga spp.
+(USDA zones 3 through 8, 4-6' tall, white blooms: June through July).
 It has been reclassified as Actaea racemosa, but gardeners are a stubborn lot and still refer to it as Cimicifuga.

 Height and Drama in Miniature

-Tiarella have strikingly similar foliage to Heuchera.
+Tiarella has strikingly similar foliage to Heuchera.
 You've probably seen the resulting cross between the two plants: Heucherella.
-But unlike Heuchera, Tiarella are usually grown for their flowers which will bloom earlier than Heuchera.
+But unlike Heuchera, Tiarella is usually grown for their flowers which will bloom earlier than Heuchera.
 Tiarella plants once again provide the spiky bottlebrush foliage of both the Astilbe and Cimicifuga, which give the height and depth to this garden.

-Wherry's foamflower does not spread by underground stems.
-Instead it forms a well-behaved clump.
+- Wherry's foamflower, T. cordifolia var. collina (USDA zones 4 through 9, 12" tall, repeat blooms white, April through May, foliage can be green, bronze or burgundy).
+It does not spread by underground stems.
+Instead, it forms a well-behaved clump.
 It also contributes sensual, velvety leaves.

 Upright Form and Light Tipped Foliage

-Along with ferns,...
-Solomon's seal creates a natural woodland like feel in a garden.
-It's close cousin, False Solomon's Seal (Smilacina racemosa) is often seen along woodland walks.
+Along with ferns, Solomon's seal creates a natural woodland like feel in a garden.
+Its close cousin, False Solomon's Seal (Smilacina racemosa) is often seen along woodland walks.
 The unusual arching habit of Solomon's Seal makes it useful in shade garden design, where so many plants tend to form more of a rosette of leaves.
-Polygonatum odoratum 'Variegatum' - Variegated Solomon's Seal (USDA Zones 4 - 8, 18" x 9", White Blooms: May) Alternative
+Polygonatum odoratum Variegatum, Variegated Solomon's Seal (USDA zones 3 through 8, 24-36" tall, white blooms: April-May)

 The Look of a Natural Woodland

-Simple green ferns have taken a back seat to flashier... ferns, but for the sedate feel of a woodland garden in the shade, you need at least one specimen.
-Maidenhair ferns may be unostentatious, but they certainly posses a subtle beauty.
-The white center shading of the fronds give it a glowing quality in the shade.
+Simple green ferns have taken a back seat to flashier ferns, but for the sedate feel of a woodland garden in the shade, you need at least one specimen.
+Maidenhair ferns may be unostentatious, but they certainly possess a subtle beauty.
+The white center shading of the fronds gives it a glowing quality in the shade.